Election Inspector

 Do you think we'll ever be able to vote online?

-Asked by Rizzo about 11 years ago
+Asked by Rizzo almost 12 years ago

 I really doubt it.
 As of right now I think technology isn't secure enough to insure a clean election with no fraud.
 Hackers would be able to get in and do a lot of harm to the election process.
 Also with smart phones, ipads and tablets, laptops, and so many people having multiple devices with different ip addresses, I see the potential of major voter fraud.
 Coming in in person, at least you have to present yourself and your signature to a real person who can verify your identity.